 The European Space Agency (ESA) has adopted Euclid, a space-based dark energy and cosmology research mission, in its Cosmic Vision 2015-2025 program.
-Euclid will follow the project development schedule set by ESA, with launch currently planned in the 2020 timeframe.
+Euclid will follow the project development schedule set by ESA, with launch currently planned in June 2022.

 As an ESA-led mission with participation from NASA, Euclid will map the geometry of the dark Universe.
 Using two cosmological probes—weak lensing and baryonic acoustic oscillations—in a wide-field survey, Euclid will precisely measure the growth of large-scale structure and the expansion history of the Universe.